ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ### Single light bulb

 We can *model* a light bulb using a directed graph with a single vertex and no edge.
 The light bulb is the vertex.

 ```{image} assets/Ch2/bulb-vertex.png
 :alt: Whoopsy!
 :width: 100px
 :align: center
 ```

+This may seem simple -- almost trivially simple.
+What is the point of a graph if it doesn't even have any edges?
+Remember, however, that we are only modelling a single light bulb.
+Bear with us to see how we add states and an update rule to the case of a graph with one vertex.
+We'll then move on and see how it extends to situations like a traffic light, where there are multiple lights and hence many vertices and edges in our graph.

 A light bulb is always in one of two "states" -- either `OFF` or `ON`: